MileHacker Logo

 First Aid Kit Essential

 Pack a small, well-stocked first aid kit with basic medications for common ailments, and any personal prescription medications, along with a doctor's note.
-This helps manage minor problems without seeking local medical help.
+This aids in controlling minor problems without seeking local medical help.